-Earlier this year, I left a whirlwind Location Scout that encompassed Paris, Torino, Trento, Milan and Venice and looked to my future.
-That future includes the new film Fathers and Daughters that I am currently shooting in Pittsburgh.
+In early 2014, I left a whirlwind Location Scout that encompassed Paris, Torino, Trento, Milan and Venice and looked to my future.
+That future includes the film Fathers and Daughters that I started shooting in Pittsburgh.
 It stars Russell Crowe, Amanda Seyfried, Aaron Paul, Diane Krueger and Jane Fonda.
-The Director is Gabriele Muccino, a very talented filmmaker who is challenging me in so many new ways.
+The Director is Gabriele Muccino, a very talented filmmaker who challenged me in so many new ways.
 He is a master at emotion, heart, soul and great drama.

 When I signed onto the project, I was given very little prep.
 Then the location scout to Europe for another project cut another nine days off of much needed time.
 When I was starting out on features, prep was everything to me because I was new and not comfortable with the whole process.
 Now I am a prepping machine with a ton of help from a team that helps me stay on point and excellent.
 The team is so important in bringing your vision to life.

 This time the pioneering spirit will be shooting 80% of Fathers and Daughters on the Freefly Systems MōVI gyro stabilized handheld device.
 Gabriele is a huge steadicam guy and loves the way it moves and how quickly he can block and shoot with it.
 I sent Vincent Laforet’s MōVI film to him and his first two words were F%$#ing Awesome.